RFLD — The integrated continental architecture for African feminist work

 Peace & Security

-Women's inclusion in peace and security processes, regional dialogue, conflict prevention across ECOWAS.
+Women's inclusion in peace processes, regional dialogue, and conflict prevention across ECOWAS and Sahel contexts.

 vi.